Date: Feb-Mar 2002

 Must Haves

-MEMBERS ONLYEasy Electric Bottle Filler If you’ve ever used the Buon Vino automatic bottle filler, you know how easy it is to bottle a batch of wine.
-Buon Vino has made the job even easier with its new FILLjet bottler, an electric version of the automatic bottle filler.
-The greatest advantage of the FILLjet is that
+Easy Electric Bottle Filler If you’ve ever used the Buon Vino automatic bottle filler, you know how easy it is to bottle a batch of wine.
+Buon Vino has made the job

 Build a Filter Clamp: Projects

-MEMBERS ONLYPlate filtration systems are popular among home winemakers.
+Plate filtration systems are popular among home winemakers.
 These systems use disposable filter plates with a filter selectivity that usually ranges from 0.5–6.0 microns.
-The filter plates must be changed every so often, a tedious chore that involves removing several wing bolts, six in the case of the popular Ferrari-style filter, to replace the filters.
+The filter plates must be changed every so

 Avoiding Wine Kit Pitfalls